 Soups with beans and dark greens (like Italian minestra) seem like winter-appropriate dishes, thanks to their hearty nature.
 However, the Institute of Culinary Education views bean soups as all-season options, and this particular recipe uses summery produce like tomatoes, Swiss chard, and eggplant to excellent effect.
 “This Summer White Bean and Sausage Soup is a summer twist on Tuscan Bean and Sausage Soup.
 In addition to cannellini beans, it also uses some of summer’s best vegetables — tomatoes, eggplant, and Swiss chard.
 This recipe is easy to make and is a great way to utilize that overabundance of vegetables in your summer CSA!” insisted ICE director of recreational programming Kate McCue.

 - 1/2 cup yellow onion, finely diced

 - 2 links sweet Italian sausage, removed from casings

 - 2 cups white beans, drained and rinsed

 - 1/2 cup grated Pecorino cheese

 - Salt and freshly ground black pepper, to taste

-- Heat 2 tbsp of olive oil in a medium pot over medium heat.
+- Heat 2 tablespoons of olive oil in a medium pot over medium heat.

 - Add eggplant and season with salt and pepper.
 Cook gently, stirring often, until the eggplant is caramelized.
 Once cooked, remove the eggplant from the pot.

-- Add 2 tbsp olive oil to the pot, then add onion and a pinch of salt and pepper.
+- Add 2 tablespoons of olive oil to the pot, then add onion and a pinch of salt and pepper.
 Cook gently, stirring often, until the onion is softened (about 8 minutes).